gordonmenzies/calculator_Waiheke/README.md

         X using the percentage button when deaing with a TOTHEPOWEROF value

         X Negative numbers d

+        X Display does not show zero when calculated number = 0

     Potential Errors
         X stored operator contains "=" when = is pressed when display is empty, to find this error press = when the display is empty.